Open this photo in gallery:

 In its annual Financial Stability Report, the central bank said that the Canadian financial system remains resilient.

-Canadian households have largely made it through a period of pricey mortgage renewals without a significant rise in insolvencies, and the country’s banks are well capitalized to absorb potential losses, even in a severe economic downturn.
+Canadian households have largely made it through a period of pricey mortgage renewals without a significant rise in insolvencies, and the country’s banks are well capitalized to absorb potential losses, even in a severe economic downturn, the bank said.

 Bank of Canada warns of ‘low-hire, low-fire’ job market that complicates rate decisions